 Traumatic Brain Injury

 Victims with traumatic brain injury often find that it can impact every area of their lives.
 When most people think of TBI or concussion, they imagine long-term memory loss.
 However, victims who sustain traumatic brain injuries in drunk driving accidents often find that it has much more far-reaching implications.
-Not only does traumatic brain injury sometimes cause the loss of long-term memories, it may also lead to the loss of short-term memory, which can make it difficult for the victim to hold on to simple instructions or facts.
+Not only does traumatic brain injury sometimes cause the loss of long-term memories, but it may also lead to the loss of short-term memory, which can make it difficult for the victim to hold on to simple instructions or facts.
 Traumatic brain injury can also cause difficulties with focus and concentration, which can make it very difficult for the victim to take care of work tasks or even enjoy leisure activities.
 Furthermore, traumatic brain injury can interfere with emotional control, leading to extreme mood swings or emotional outbursts that can have an immense impact on the victim’s personal relationships and connections.

 Spinal Cord Injuries